 Faulty registry entries may also cause BSOD errors to occur.
 However, fixing corrupt or erroneous registries is not as easy as you think, because a single mistake can cause your computer to altogether stop functioning.

 Because of the risks involved, it is highly recommended not to manually edit your system registry.
 Better yet, use a trusted registry cleaner to scan and repair any registry-related problems.
-Simply automate the process of scanning any invalid registry entries and you’re done.
-The best part is that after repairing all registry errors, you will notice a drastic improvement in your system’s performance and speed.
+The process of scanning any invalid registry entries can be automated with trusted registry cleaner tools.
+It’s worth noting that repairing all registry errors might improve your system’s performance and speed, though results may vary.

 3. Scan Your PC for Any System Junk.